No passing zones in Costa Rica are more dangerous than you think

 I have written quite a few blogs about driving in Costa Rica and strange and funny things you might find on the roads of Costa Rica and show you that driving in Costa Rica can be a challenge.

 Ticos don’t think that pavement markings are important, or what they are there for.
 They just don’t exist, even if they do.
 Or nobody pays any attention to them.

-In Escazu, they have re-paved quite a few roads about a year ago and they are still without markings, I imagine because they ran out of money.
+In Escazu, they have re-paved quite a few roads about a year ago.
+They are still without markings, I imagine because they ran out of money.
 Or maybe they don’t know we need them.
-Today, I was waiting in front of a traffic light and when I pulled up when it turned green, it turned out we were 4 lines of cars waiting in what normally are 2 lanes.
-Since there are no pavement markings, drivers just keep making new lines until they’re covering even the sidewalk.
+Today, I was waiting in front of a traffic light.
+When I pulled up when it turned green, it turned out we were 4 lines of cars waiting in what normally are 2 lanes.
+Since there are no pavement markings, drivers just keep making new lines even using the sidewalk.

 Watch out on the Freeways